 Step 2: Build email templates for your drip email campaign

 Go to “Email templates.”
-Choose a template from the previously created ones or from the library of pre-designed templates.
+Choose a template from the previously created ones or the library of pre-designed templates.
 If you want to create a new one, click on “Add a template.”
 Choose between “Layout template editor,” “HTML editor,” or “Template import.”
 If you choose the first option, select the style of your template: empty, basic, news, commerce, text.

-Try out a user-friendly drag-and-drop editor.
+Try out our user-friendly drag-and-drop editor.
 Drag elements from the left-hand side into the working field and set the elements to your liking on the right-hand side.
 Here’s how to create an email campaign.